Skip to contents

 • The prior on the random walk intercept should reflect your expectation of Rt at the beginning of the time series.
 If estimating from the start of an epidemic, you might want to use a prior with mean larger than 1 for the intercept.

 • The prior on the daily standard deviation should be interpreted in terms of daily additive changes (this is at least true around Rt=1, and becomes less true as Rt approaches 0 or its upper bound as defined by the link function).
-For example, a standard deviation of 0.5 roughly allows the spline coefficients to change by ±1 (using the 2 sigma rule) each day.
-The daily standard deviation is multiplied by sqrt(knot_distance) to get the actual standard deviation of the coefficients.
+For example, a prior with mean=0 and sd=0.2 allows a daily standard deviation between 0 and 0.4.
+A daily standard deviation of 0.4 in turn roughly allows the spline coefficients to change by ±0.8 (using the 2 sigma rule) each day.
+The daily standard deviation is summed up over the days between two knots to get the actual standard deviation of the coefficients.
 This way, the prior is independent of the chosen knot_distance.
-For example, if knot_distance is 7 days, and a daily standard deviation of 0.5 is used, the coefficients of two adjacent splines can differ by up to ±2.6.
-Note however that this difference does not directly translate into a change of Rt by ±2.6, as Rt is always the weighted sum of several basis functions at any given point.
+For example, if knot_distance is 7 days, and a constant daily standard deviation of 0.4 is estimated, the coefficients of two adjacent splines can differ by up to 0.8*sqrt(knot_distance), i.e. ±2.1.
+Note however that this difference does not directly translate into a change of Rt by ±2.1, as Rt is always the weighted sum of several basis functions at any given point.
 It may therefore change much more gradually, depending on the distances between knots.

 The smoothness of the Rt estimates is influenced both by the knot distance and by the daily standard deviation of the random walk on coefficients.
 The latter also influences the uncertainty of Rt estimates towards the present / date of estimation, when limited data signal is available.
 Absent sufficient data signal, Rt estimates will tend to stay at the current level (which corresponds to assuming unchanged transmission dynamics).